 Farmer-to-Farmer: Southern Africa (Closed 2018)

-CNFA implemented the USAID Farmer-to-Farmer (F2F) program, awarded to CNFA as a cooperative agreement in September 2008 to September 2018, in Southern Africa working in the core countries of Malawi, Mozambique, and Angola.
-The F2F program aimed to generate rapid, sustained economic growth in the agricultural sector through short-term technical assistance provided by U.S. volunteers.
-Our volunteers are experts in their fields and represent all ages and industries.
-They are farmers, bankers, professors, civil servants, and active and retired business people.
-Lasting two-to-four weeks, volunteer assignments focus on a range of topics, from training farmers’ associations in improved production techniques and post-harvest handling, to teaching cooperatives better financial management and marketing.
+CNFA implemented the USAID Farmer-to-Farmer (F2F) program in Southern Africa starting in 2008.
+From 2008-2018, CNFA’s F2F operated in the countries of Angola, Malawi, and Mozambique and aimed to generate rapid, sustained economic growth in the agricultural sector through short-term technical assistance provided by expert U.S. volunteers, including farmers, bankers, professors, civil servants, and active and retired business people.
+Lasting two-to-four weeks, volunteer assignments focused on a range of topics, from training farmers’ associations in improved production techniques to teaching cooperatives better financial management and marketing.

-CNFA volunteers are supported by our highly trained local staff; assignments are provided along specific value chains, including legumes and horticulture, we focus on the needs at every level, from production to marketing, and working among a variety of stakeholders including farms and farmer cooperatives, agro-processors, financial institutions, industry associations, and government institutions.
-Through outreach and the storytelling of returned volunteers, F2F increases the broader American public’s understanding of international development issues and the critical importance of U.S. development programs.
+CNFA volunteers were guided and supported by our highly trained home and local staff.
+Through the storytelling of returned volunteers, F2F increased the broader American public’s understanding of international development issues and the critical importance of U.S. development programs.

-Since 2008, CNFA has been operating the Southern Africa Farmer-to-Farmer program.
-Our volunteers work with agribusinesses, extension agencies, cooperatives, and farmers to provide their expertise on topics including crop production, post-harvest handling and marketing of seeds, cooperative and association development, business plan development, and financial management.
+Since 2008, CNFA worked with agribusinesses, extension agencies, cooperatives, and farmers to provide expertise on topics including crop production, post-harvest handling and marketing of seeds, cooperative and association development, business plan development, communications and marketing support, and financial management.

-- Increase agricultural sector productivity and profitability: CNFA’s strategic approach is founded on increasing smallholder productivity and profitability by targeting high-potential value chains in each target country;
+- Increased Agricultural Sector Productivity and Profitability: CNFA’s approach focused on increasing smallholder productivity and profitability by targeting high-potential value chains in each target country;

-- Improve conservation and sustainable use of environmental and natural resources: CNFA balances increased agricultural productivity and production with improved conservation and sustainable resource use.
-Examples of volunteer roles include: water management including water retention and water waste reduction, integrated pest management (IPM) and integrated soil fertility management;
+- Improved Conservation and Sustainable Use of Environmental and Natural Resources: CNFA balanced increased agricultural productivity with improved conservation and sustainable resource use.
+Examples of volunteer roles include: water management, integrated pest management (IPM), and integrated soil fertility management;

-- Expand agricultural sector access to financial services: CNFA links smallholder farmer organizations and SMEs with credit via appropriate channels, including micro-finance institutions, banks, supplier credit, leasing, equity investment, and blended capital from an increasing number of impact investors;
+- Expanded Agricultural Sector Access to Financial Services: CNFA linked smallholder farmer organizations and SMEs with credit via appropriate channels, including micro-finance institutions, banks, supplier credit, leasing, equity investment, and blended capital from investors;

-- Strengthen agricultural sector institutions: CNFA strengthens farmer organizations, including cooperatives and associations, local NGOs, industry associations that support improved input supply, and agricultural universities.
+- Strengthened Agricultural Sector Institutions: CNFA strengthened farmer organizations, including cooperatives and associations, local NGOs, industry associations that support improved input supply, and agricultural universities.